CameronScarpati/CameronScarpati/README.md

 ## About Me

-I'm a Computer Science and Applied Mathematics double major at Vanderbilt University, passionate about software development and all things computers.
-I have hands-on experience in various programming languages and development tools, and I enjoy contributing to impactful projects and research.
+I'm Cameron J. Scarpati, a Computer Science and Applied Mathematics double major at Vanderbilt University, proudly maintaining a 4.0 GPA.
+I'm really into the intersection of technology and finance, and I'm keen on exploring how these fields can merge to innovate and solve complex problems.
+While I've got some experience with tools like NestJS, Angular, and Kotlin, and a bit of AWS, I’m still on a learning journey, eager to deepen my understanding.
+I’m passionate about making an impact in the finance sector through tech, and I’m always looking for ways to blend my academic knowledge with real-world experience.

 📍 **Location:** Basking Ridge, NJ
 🎓 **Education:** Vanderbilt University (Graduation: May 2026)
 📬 **Email:** [cameronscarp@gmail.com](mailto:cameronscarp@gmail.com)
 🔗 **LinkedIn:** [linkedin.com/in/cameron-scarpati](https://linkedin.com/in/cameron-scarpati)